DenisCzeskleba/WeldCraft/README.md

 ## License

 This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
-You are free to use, modify, distribute, or even commercialize this code.
+You are free to use, modify, distribute, or even commercialize it under that license.

-Please cite this project (and/or my dissertation - Add this later) if you use it in your work.
+So feel free to use it which ever way you like, expand on it, change it, make it your own.
+But if you found it helpful in any way, I'd love a citation, either of this project or my dissertation.
+(Add this later)

 For more information, see the [LICENSE](LICENSE) file.